 4. Does your home suffer from damp?

-Condensation can be an issue and it is important to ensure that the insulation is installed correctly following the manufacturers guidelines.
-Maintaining air flows and ensuring that you have sealed all the necessary cuts and overlaps is an important task.
+Condensation can be an issue, and it is crucial to ensure that your insulation is installed correctly following the manufacturer’s guidelines to avoid any problems.
+Maintaining airflow and ensuring that you have sealed all necessary cuts and overlaps is an integral part of installing roof insulation.

-We always advise you to ensure that there is adequate ventilation and that you deal with any damp problems.
+At SuperFOIL, we always advise you to ensure adequate ventilation and that you deal with any damp problems beforehand.
 It’s always worth asking a builder or damp expert for professional advice.

 5. Where are your pipes and water tank?

-If your pipework and water tank are in the loft, and you have insulated at ceiling level it is essential to ensure that they are insulated both to prevent burst pipes, damage from the cold and other costly repairs.
+If your pipework and water tank are in the loft, and you have insulated at ceiling level, it is essential to ensure that they are insulated.
+This is to prevent burst pipes, damage from the cold, and other costly repairs.